Olufela Olomola: Wealdstone

 On 20 July 2022, Olomola joined National League side Wealdstone, following his departure from Hartlepool.
 Olomola scored 16 minutes into his debut in a 3–2 victory against Bromley on 6 August 2022.
 He would go on to score a total of 10 goals in his first spell at the Stones.

 Bromley

 Olomola joined fellow National League side, Bromley, on 6 October 2023 for an undisclosed fee.
-He scored 10 league goals for Bromley in his first season with the club and came on as a substitute in their 2024 National League play-off final victory at Wembley Stadium, in which he scored in the penalty shootout.
+He scored 10 league goals for Bromley in his first season with the club and came on as a substitute in their 2024 National League play-off final victory at Wembley Stadium, in which he scored in the penalty shoot-out.

 On 19 May 2025, the club announced he would be released in June when his contract expired.

 Return to Wealdstone

 Having trialled with the club in pre-season, Olomola returned to National League side Wealdstone in September 2025.
+Having appeared 44 times in his first year back at the club, he signed a contract extension in June 2026.